Milwaukee man charged with robbery, arrested after gas station clerk’s brother ran him down

+WAUWATOSA -- A robbery suspect who was run over by a witness has now been charged.

-WAUWATOSA — Kevin Sullivan of Milwaukee is charged with a count of robbery (threat of force) in connection with the robbery of a gas station near 68th and North on Sunday, Dec.
-22. FOX6 News first told you about this story the day after the alleged crime.
+Kevin Sullivan of Milwaukee is charged with a count of robbery (threat of force) in connection with the robbery of a gas station near 68th and North on Saturday, Dec.
+21. FOX6 News first told you about this story the day after the alleged crime.

 At that point, the complaint indicates Sullivan, who had both hands in his pockets, "appeared to be holding a hard object which was pointing from his right coat pocket."
 The clerk believed the object was a gun.
 The complaint says Sullivan "then shouted at (the clerks) to hand over the cigarettes and money."
 He left the store with about $500 in cash and two cartons of cigarettes.